-Traffic police and raised tope on Rueda Medina in centro |
+| Police and raised tope on Rueda Medina in Centro |

 There are the raised yellow-and-white striped crosswalks,

-right-of-way.
+right of way.
 These are usually near

-schools, or busy areas such as the original exit from the passenger ferry
+schools or busy areas, such as the original exit from the passenger ferry

-drivers distracted by Smartphones, selfie-sticks, or bikini-clad tourists.
+drivers distracted by Smartphones, selfie sticks, or bikini-clad tourists.
 Afternoons on Rueda Medina can be bedlam with

 visitors disgorging from tour boats and passenger ferries.
 The combination of well-marked crosswalks and traffic